oscbyspro/Numberick/Sources/Numberick/Documentation.docc/Documentation.md

 ### ⭐️ Feature: StaticBigInt (v0.10.0+)

-`StaticBigInt` does not back-deploy and is disabled by default.
+`StaticBigInt` is disabled by default.
+You enable it in `Package.swift`.
-Set `withStaticBigInt` in `Package.swift` to enable it.

 - Note: You can use `StaticString` until `StaticBigInt` becomes available.